Sawmill Frequently Asked Questions

 Prior to entering a lease with Washoe Development Corporation in July 2022, multiple other sites near the Lake Tahoe Basin were researched over a two-plus year period.
 Other sites were deemed unfeasible for various reasons: land ownership difficulties, multi-year or impossible permitting requirements, and lack of commercial/industrial zoning, among others.

-The Nature Conservancy, the largest environmental non-profit in the United States, promotes what it calls ecological forestry.
-“Ecological forestry has two main ingredients: careful and targeted removal of forest fuels—thinning of smaller trees and shrubs in strategic, accessible areas where it is needed most and will have the least negative impact on sensitive species—plus implementation of prescribed fire and managed wildfire as a natural process where it is safe to do so.”(1)
+The Nature Conservancy, the largest environmental non-profit in the United States, promotes “ecological forestry.”
+“Ecological forestry has two main ingredients: careful and targeted removal of forest fuels—thinning of smaller trees and shrubs in strategic, accessible areas where it is needed most and will have the least negative impact on sensitive species—plus implementation of prescribed fire and managed wildfire as a natural process where it is safe to do so.”
+(2)

 “It can take decades if not hundreds of years for large patches of severely burned forests to recover; some of the forests may be permanently converted to shrub fields if the sizes of high severity patches are very large.”